akshitt/rasa/data/nlu/alkem.md

 ## intent:ProductBrandRoleofIngredientsDescription
 - Tell me the Ingredients in [Nervmax SR](ProductBrand)
 - What are Ingredients available in [Nervmax SR](ProductBrand)
+- what are its ingredients
+- what does it contain
+- tell its ingredients

 ## intent:ProductBrandStrengthDescription
 - Tell me Strengths of [Nervmax SR](ProductBrand)
+- Tell me its strengths
 - What are Strengths of [Nervmax SR](ProductBrand)
 - Strengths of [Nervmax SR](ProductBrand)
 - various strengths of [Gemcal](ProductBrand)
+- whats its strength
+- what are its strength
+- tell me about its strength
+- strength

 ## intent:ProductBrandTargetCustomersDescription
 - I want to know Target Customers of [Nervmax SR](ProductBrand)